 Students from universities which receive FLAS funds for other world regions might also consider contacting your university’s FLAS coordinator to inquire about the possibility of applying for excess FLAS funds in order to study a Southeast Asian language at SEASSI.
 Click here to view a list of those universities and links to their FLAS information pages.

 Applicants for SEASSI FLAS awards must be United States citizens or permanent residents of the United States.
 Currently enrolled undergraduate and graduate students are eligible to receive a FLAS award only for language study at the second or third year level.
 Additionally, students demonstrating proficiency in another Southeast Asian language may apply for a FLAS Fellowship at the first-year level at SEASSI.
-Students admitted to a graduate program for Fall 2019 are eligible to receive FLAS awards for language study at the second or third year level, as well.
+Students admitted to a graduate program for the subsequent Fall semester are eligible to receive FLAS awards for language study at the second or third year level, as well.
 FLAS fellowships will NOT be awarded to post-doctoral students.
 Because of limited funds available, not all qualified applicants can be given awards.

 For University of Wisconsin-Madison students, and all other applicants not attending one of the above-named institutions, all necessary information and materials for applying for a FLAS award are contained in this application; there is no separate FLAS application form.
 Applications should be submitted to the SEASSI office at the UW-Madison Center for Southeast Asian Studies.
 Applicants are responsible for ensuring that all application materials are complete and submitted on time.

 Applicants will be judged by the following criteria:

 - Commitment to a career relating to Southeast Asia or involving use of the language to be studied.